dresdner353/energyutils/BATTERY_SIM.md

   - So this gives a best possible outcome in favour of the battery on a per hour basis by acting as if all the export happened before all the import took place.
 * The hour to hour simulation will inherit any existing charge from the previous hour.
   - Therefore as the daytime passes and export drops to 0, the remaining battery charge will continue to be drawn down to offset any import that took place.
-  - This will continue until the battery reaches the min charge or we roll into the next day and export starts to occur again charing the battery
+  - This will continue until the battery reaches the min charge or we roll into the next day and export starts to occur again charging the battery

 ## Example Run